 2. Start Early (younger than two years old), and Your Child Will Learn On Their Own

 There is the thought from parents that if they place their child on the potty, the child will just figure it out.
-So many parents are running and putting their babies on the potty whenever they start to pee or poop.
+So many parents run and put their babies on the potty whenever they start to pee or poop.
 They hope that the child will associate these bodily functions with the potty.
 This thought stems from other cultures that believe this is how to successfully potty train your child, and the myth has found its way here in the U.S.1

 Some associations may form, but generally, children need to understand their urges cognitively and physically first.
 Then they’ll need to develop the desire to go to the bathroom in the toilet and not in their pants.
 These skills usually develop around 18 months old (or older), giving children the awareness, sense of autonomy, and competence to succeed in potty training.